Once you have content in your slides, you can format them for a more visually dynamic presentation.

 Under Shape Formats, you can set Text Margins for text associated with shapes.
 Setting a smaller text margin will allow you to fit more text within a particular shape.

 If you go back to the Properties icon and choose Slide Properties, a panel will open on the right.
-The Slide Properties panel allows you to work with a number of formatting options for individual slides including changing the Slide Master, setting a color or image as a Background, and controlling slide Numbering.
+The Slide Properties panel allows you to work with a number of formatting options for individual slides including changing the Layout by using the Slide Master, setting a color or image as a Background , and controlling slide Numbering .

 Objects can be layered as needed using the Arrange icon in the Edit toolbar.
 You can also arrange content from front to back using the options in the right-click menu.